 The test to be applied by the Review Panel is two-fold.
 First the Panel must consider whether the Departmental Committee followed the correct procedures in coming to its findings.
-If there is a procedural deficiency, or if additional evidence is raised which was not available at the original hearing, and which is material and germane to the issue, the Review Panel may order that the finding of the Departmental Committee be set aside, and that a fresh Departmental Committee be constituted to re-hear the matter.
+If there is a procedural deficiency the Review Panel may order that the finding of the Departmental Committee be set aside, and that a fresh Departmental Committee be constituted to re-hear the matter.
+At the Review Panel stage, neither the student nor the Department is permitted to submit new evidence which was not considered by the Departmental Committee, unless there is an allegation of a procedural irregularity at the Departmental Committee stage, in which case evidence of that irregularity may be submitted.
 If the review is directed at the findings or the penalty, the Review Panel must consider whether the findings or the penalty imposed by the Departmental Plagiarism Committee are reasonable (even if the Review Panel's findings might have been different in minor detail) or if the findings are unsupportable and induce a sense of shock.